adaltas/node-parameters/README.md

 The request object contains the following properties:

--   `shell`, reference the current shell application
+-   `shell`   , (required) A reference to your shell application.
--   `command`, command entered by the user
+-   `command` , Command entered by the user
--   `params`, parameters object extracted from the command, defined by the `shell.router` middleware
+-   `params`  , parameters object extracted from the command, defined by the `shell.router` middleware

 The response object inherits from styles containing various utilities for printing, coloring and bolding.